 I’ve seen so much of the world with TDA.
 My favourite place I’ve been so far is Meteora, Greece.
 Probably the greatest pleasure of cycle-touring for me is never spending more than two days in a row in the same spot.

 Overland and cycle guide for the past 9 years.
 Looking forward to another TDA experience and meeting you all in Cairo and along the way.

-Flinging spanners, clicking gears, juggling bike spares & creating working bikes from the disasters that get placed in my work stand.
+Flinging spanners, clicking gears.
+Juggling bike spares & Humans Habits to create Bicycle Tours that function in crazy locations.
 See you guys at the next crazy location.

 “Sitting around on Friday afternoons in the TDA office, drinking beers, gazing at the wall-sized world map and brainstorming new tour ideas.”

 I rode the 2006 Tour d'Afrique and ended up chatting with Henry over dumplings in Chinatown about a job.
 Twelve years later, I'm still here, as Office Manager.